 There are a growing number of rules and guidelines relating to product and fund labelling.
 These assist consumers in comparing financial products and reduce greenwashing.
-Such rules and guidelines include the proposed European Securities and Markets Authority (ESMA) rules for ESG fund labels, the UK's Financial Conduct Authority's proposed restrictions on the use of terms "green" and "ESG" and "sustainable", the Australian Securities and Investment Commission's (ASIC) list of 'don'ts' for issuers to consider when preparing communications about sustainability-related products.
+Such rules and guidelines include the proposed European Securities and Markets Authority (ESMA) rules for ESG fund labels, the European Commission's proposed Green Claims Directive, the UK's Financial Conduct Authority's proposed restrictions on the use of terms "green" and "ESG" and "sustainable", the Australian Securities and Investment Commission's (ASIC) list of 'don'ts' for issuers to consider when preparing communications about sustainability-related products, and the US Securities and Exchange Commission's proposed amendments to the Investment Company Act of 1940 (the Names Rule) in order to address the use of ESG terminology, among others.